Cognitive Processing Therapy (CPT)

 Takeaway

 If you’re interested in trying therapy sessions but don’t feel comfortable with traditional in-office therapy, you may benefit from online therapy.
-With BetterHelp, you can find a therapist who has experience with cognitive processing therapy and any mental health concerns you’re facing, such as anxiety or PTSD.
+With BetterHelp, you can find a therapist who has experience with cognitive processing therapy for PTSD and any mental health concerns you’re facing, such as anxiety or PTSD.
 Take the first step toward healing and reach out to BetterHelp today.

 Explore mental health and healing in therapy